soxueren/atsd/api/network/csv.md

 Lines are parsed and converted into commands as they're received, without buffering.

 The client may keep a persistent connection.
-To prevent the server from timing out an idle connection, set read timeout to a designer threshold with `o` flag.
+To prevent the server from timing out an idle connection, set read timeout to a desired threshold with `o` field.

 ## Syntax